Use Case vs. User Story: Why You’d Better Know the Difference

 You’ll then hand them off to another member of your team — a Product Owner if you have one, or perhaps someone on your development team — to translate these high-level plans into tactical instructions that your Developers can execute.
 Here’s what those might look like.

-User story: As a [financially responsible person], I want to [automatically assign categories to each type of spending — food, fuel, entertainment, etc.] — so that I can [easily view how much I am spending on each type of expense].
+• User Story: As a financially responsible person, I want the app to automatically assign categories to each type of spending (such as food, fuel, entertainment, etc.) so that I can easily see how much I spend on each expense category.

-User story: As a [financially responsible person], I want to [set maximum dollar amounts for each category per month, and then set alerts in the app for when I am nearing those amounts] so that I can [keep my spending at or below my monthly budget].
+• User Story: As a financially responsible person, I want to set maximum monthly amounts for each spending category and receive alerts when I am close to reaching those limits so that I can keep my spending within my budget.

-User story: As a [small business owner], I want to [automatically assign categories to each type of business spending] so that I can [easily compile and calculate potential tax write-offs and make my tax preparation simpler and quicker].
+• User Story: As a small business owner, I want the app to automatically categorize each type of business expense so that I can easily calculate potential tax deductions and make tax preparation faster and simpler.

 As you can also see, your user stories should always map directly to a specific use case.
 In the next section, we’ll discuss why this is so important, and how failing to do so can lead to problems with your product.